 I donated via Perihperal Blood Stem Cell collection (PBSC) and, although I am notoriously difficult to get a cannula in, my wonderful nurse had some great tactics to make it easier and relatively painfree.
 I was entertained throughout the process by the ipads in the hospital and the lunch was amazing!

 Afterwards, all I was left with was a bruise on one arm which I can hardly complain about considering what the recipient must be going though.

 I feel privileged that I have been able to do this for someone and hope the person who received my donation is now on the road to recovery.

-If you've been inspired by Claire's story, you can register to become a blood stem cell donor today.
+If you've been inspired by Claire's story, you can request a free swab kit to register as a potentail blood stem cell donor today.
 If you're not eligible, or would like to help in other ways, there are plenty of activities for you to get involved in!